-Options Description lame-ttl Sets the number of seconds to cache a lame server indication.
-A value of zero disables caching.
-(This is not recommended.)
-The default is 600 (10 minutes); the maximum value is 1800 (30 minutes). max-ncache-ttl To reduce network traffic and increase performance, the server stores negative answers.
-The max-ncache-ttl option is used to set a maximum retention time for these answers in the server in seconds.
+Options Description server in seconds.
 The default is 10800 seconds (3 hours).
 The value of max-ncache-ttl cannot exceed 7 days and is silently truncated to 7 days if set to a greater value. max-cache-ttl Sets the maximum time for which the server caches ordinary (positive) answers.
 The default is one week (7 days). min-roots The minimum number of root servers that is required for a request for the root servers to be accepted.
-The default is 2. sig-validity-interval This option is not yet implemented.
-Specifies the number of days into the future when DNSSEC signatures automatically generated as a result of dynamic updates will expire.
-(See Section 6.5.7 for more information.)
+The default is 2.
+This option is not yet implemented. sig-validity-interval Specifies the number of days into the future when DNSSEC signatures automatically generated as a result of dynamic updates will expire.
+(See Section 6.4.7 for more information.)
 The default is 30 days.
 The maximum value is 10 years (3660 days).
 The signature inception time is unconditionally set to one hour before the current time to allow for a limited amount of clock skew. edns-udp-size Sets the advertised EDNS UDP buffer size.
 Valid values are 512 to 4096 (values outside this range will be silently adjusted).
 The default value is 4096.
-The usual reason for setting edns- udp-size to a non default value it to get UDP answers to pass through broken firewalls that block fragmented packets and/or block UDP packets that are greater than 512 bytes. min-refresh-time Controls the server's behavior when refreshing a zone (querying for SOA changes) or when

-Options Description max-refresh-time retrying failed transfers.
-Usually the SOA values for the zone are used, but these values are set by min-retry-time the master, giving slave server administrators max-retry-time little control over their contents.
-These options allow the administrator to set a minimum and maximum refresh and retry time either per-zone, per-view, or globally.
+The usual reason for setting edns- udp-size to a non default value it to get UDP answers to pass through broken firewalls that block fragmented packets and/or block UDP packets that are greater than 512 bytes. min-refresh-time max-refresh-time Controls the server's behavior when refreshing a zone (querying for SOA changes) or when retrying failed transfers.
+Usually the SOA values for the min-retry-time zone are used, but these values are set by the master, giving slave server administrators little control over their contents. max-retry-time These options allow the administrator to set a minimum and maximum refresh and retry time either per-zone, per-view, or globally.
 These options are valid for slave and stub zones, and clamp the SOA refresh and retry times to the specified values.

-6.5.3.7.15.
+6.4.3.7.15.
 Built-in Server Information Zone